-Top 20 Most Popular Websites in China | China Whisper
+Top 20 Most Popular Websites in China

 20. people.com.cn 人民网

-people.com.cn is a large-scale information platform owned by People’s Daily – one of the world’s top ten newspapers.
+People.com.cn is a large-scale information platform owned by People’s Daily – one of the world’s top ten newspapers.

+Do you know other popular Chinese websites?
+Please share your website below.

+Stupid Chinise eating animals in extinction STOP doing that you are infecting the world STOP STOP STOP

 Stop dealing with biological weapons… Please🙏🏻🙏🏻🙏🏻🙏🏻🙏🏻🙏🏻🙏🏻🙏🏻🙏🏻